Monday, September 9th, 2019

 Steller Systems would be pleased to discuss these designs in person at DSEI; please visit us at stand N6-401 or contact email@example.com to arrange a meeting.

-Steller Systems is recruiting!
-Due to increasing demand for our services, we currently have vacancies for Naval Architects, Senior Naval Architects, Submarine Naval Architects (Senior or Principal), a Lead Naval Architect and a Lead Systems Engineer to join our multi-disciplinary team of naval architects, marine engineers and structural engineers.
+Due to increasing demand for our services, we currently have vacancies for naval architects, systems engineers, marine engineers and composite structures engineers to join our teams working in the surface ship, submarine and unmanned vehicle domains.
 The roles will be based either in our Grade II listed offices located in the heart of the beautiful Cotswold town of Nailsworth, or at our new office in Fareham, Hampshire.

 Steller Systems is a fast-growing consultancy that can offer a varied, rewarding career for motivated individuals who relish a challenge.
 We are looking for team players with strong technical skills and an ability to communicate clearly.

 Please see our Careers page for more details.
 If you are visiting Defence & Security Equipment International (DSEI) 2019 then please visit us at stand N6-401 where we would be pleased to discuss these roles in person.

 Monday, August 5th, 2019